Texas Holdem Terms

 Out of Position

-Having to act before your opponent.
+Being out of position is having to act before your opponent.

 Over Bet

-A large bet that is usually more than is currently in the pot.
+An over bet is a large bet that is usually more than is currently in the pot.

 Pair

-Two cards of the same rank.
+Two cards of the same rank are a pair.

 Play the Board

-Using all five cards on the board as your hand and not using your hole cards at all.
+You are playing the board when you use all five cards on the board as your hand and not using your hole cards at all.

 Pocket Pair